GreenFrogMCBE/GreenFrogMCBE/README.md

 10. Bedrock-protocol (https://github.com/PrismarineJS/bedrock-protocol)

    > Packet handler and raknet

 11. Wiki.VG (https://wiki.vg/Bedrock_Protocol)

    > For packet documentation

 11. js-yaml (https://github.com/nodeca/js-yaml)

    > Used to parse config and other files

 12. EasyProxy (https://github.com/Zwuiix-cmd/EasyProxy) (@Zwuiix-cmd)

    > Used as an example for custom_form support (i had permission from repo owner)

 13. 🌓Enzø ツ#6666

    > Helping me with chunk support

 14. \<\/hakaN#0746

    > For translating this software into Turkish

 15. @BasToTheMax

    > For translating this software into Dutch (still in progress)
    > Was the first person who starred this repo

 16 . @faaxz

    > For reporting form bugs
    > For helping me to add the chunk support

 ## Language system

 Our language system currently supports those languages: English, Lithuanian, Ukrainian, Vietnamese, Turkish, Dutch (in progress)

-For English language, set "language" to "en_US"
+# English > set language in config.yml to "en_US"

-## Warning: Language system is temporary disabled in 2.8+ update

-For Lithuanian language, set "language" to "lt_LT"
+# Lithuanian > set language in config.yml to "lt_LT"

-For Ukrainian language, set "language" to "uk_UA"
+# Ukrainian > set language in config.yml to "uk_UA"

-For Vietnamese language, set "language" to "vi_VN"
+# Vietnamese > set language in config.yml to "vi_VN"

-For French language, set "language" to "fr_FR"
+# French > set language in config.yml to "fr_FR"

 ## Donations